NIST password standards and requirements

 - Allow the use of all printable ASCII characters as well as all UNICODE characters (including emojis).

-NIST guidelines for compromised passwords
+NIST standards for compromised passwords

 Today’s credential-based attacks prefer password lists over the brute-force method.
 Thanks to our tendency to reuse passwords (more than 44 million Microsoft account holders use recycled passwords), hackers have access to an endless collection of username and password combinations.
 Credential duplication increases their chances of gaining access to additional accounts, and exposing more data.